 In the early 1930s Binion was also beginning to show the recklessness necessary to prevail in a violent environment.

 He had an argument with a guy called Frank Bolding, a notorious rum smuggler infamous for his brutality.
 Binion shot Bolding in the neck, but was sentenced only to two years of probation, because he was acting in self-defence.

 Benny Binion was extremely ambitious; he wanted to make it all the way to the top.
 He moved to Dallas, one of these big Texan cities that had become wealthy thanks to oil trading and cattle farming.

-Leaving Texas for the Bright Lights of Vegas
+Binion Leaves Texas for Bright Lights of Vegas

 Binion started his own little casino, quickly found success, and removed rivals by any means necessary.
 He allegedly shot two competitors.

 One of them was Sam Murray, another Ben Frieden.
 Both competitors were shot several times with Binion involved.
 He was accused only in one case, but let go.
 Again, the judge ruled he had acted in self-defence.